bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

 Create an account in GitHub (https://github.com/new) or sign in.

 ## 2. Create a Repo
 Create a new repository (click on the black + sign on the top right) and call it `yourusername.github.io` .
+Since we are using Github pages to host this site, make sure you follow the exact naming convention **[YOUR USERNAME].github.io**.
 In my case, my new repository is called `beckyjaimes.github.io`, check the box that initializes the repo with a README file, and click on the “Create repository” button.
 ![](https://cloudup.com/ch3rFGk5D3P+)

 ## 3. Create an index.html file